spdx/license-list-XML/DOCS/xml-fields.md

 By default, when rendered on the [SPDX License List website](https://spdx.org/licenses), a space will be included before and after the optional text.
 If the tag includes a `spacing="none"` attribute, e.g. **`<optional spacing="none">`**, then these spaces will be omitted.
 This is useful if, for instance, the optional text is a suffix to a word or a quotation mark where the optional portion should not be separated by a space.

+The `<alt>` can be used within the `<optional>` tag for replaceable text within a larger amount of text that may or may not be present.

 NOTE: The `<optional>` tag **cannot** be used within: `<titleText>`, `<bullet>`, `<copyrightText>`, or `<alt>`.
 This is because the text within these tags are deemed to be "replaceable text" automatically, so the `<optional>` tag is not allowed where those are present.

 ### Replaceable text: `<alt>`